-This manual is applicable to Bell Helicopter 206L4 models that are equipped with the Air Comm Corporation kit number 206EC-206 air conditioner system.
+This manual is applicable to Bell Helicopter 206L3 models that are equipped with the Air Comm Corporation kit number 206EC-206 air conditioner system.

-206L4 service instructions are applicable to 206L1 rotorcraft that have been modified IAW BHT-206-SI-2050 engine upgrade and BHT-206-SI-2052 increased gross weight Mod and 206L3 rotorcraft that have been modified IAW BHT-206-SI-2052 increased gross weight Mod.
+206L3 service Instructions are applicable to 206L1 rotorcraft that have been modified IAW BHT-206-SI-2050 engine upgrade.